Meet the swimmers fighting against sewage discharge pollution on the Fylde Coast

-Sewage discharge overflow: Swimmers fight back against sea pollution and say there is too much conflicting advice about Blackpool and Cleveleys beaches
+Cleveleys Dippers fight back against sea pollution and call for advice about Blackpool and Cleveleys beaches

+A group of wild swimmers are fighting back against sewage in the sea and are calling for clearer advice about water pollution on the Fylde Coast.

+A group of wild swimmers are fighting back against sewage in the sea and are calling for clearer advice about water pollution on the Fylde Coast.

 The ladies’ – who called themselves the ‘Cleveleys Dippers’ – took up the activity because it boosted their mental and physical health after lockdown.